 Now to Abraham and his Seed were the promises made.
 He does not say, “And to seeds,” as of many, but as of one, “And to your Seed,” who is Christ.
 (Galatians 3:16)

 The promises of fruitfulness, of dominion over the enemies of the Seed, and of being a blessing to the nations of the earth were made to Christ.
 Christ is the only Seed of Abraham.
 All the promises made to the Servant of the Lord, as recorded in the writings of the Hebrew Prophets, are directed toward Christ.
 We are so accustomed to “claiming the promises of Scripture” we do not always realize that these promises are directed toward Christ.

 In fact, the burden of prophecy concerning the Kingdom of God declared by the Prophets of Israel did not apply to the Jews of their day.
 The announcements leaped over their heads and settled down to abide eternally on the Babe of Bethlehem and on those who belong to Him.

-Unto whom [the Hebrew Prophets] it was revealed, that not unto themselves [the physical Israelites], but unto us [the Christians--Jews and Gentiles] they did minister the things, which are now reported unto you by them that have preached the gospel unto you with the Holy Ghost sent down from heaven; which things the angels desire to look into.
+To them it was revealed that, not to themselves, but to us they were ministering the things which now have been reported to you through those who have preached the gospel to you by the Holy Spirit sent from heaven—things which angels desire to look into.
 (I Peter 1:12)